markirby/mark-kirby.co.uk/content/_posts/2011-02-16-how-to-learn-any-mobile-development-platform.md

 ## Identify where you can find additional libraries if you need them

-Sometimes the official class libraries aren&#8217;t enough.
+Sometimes the official class libraries aren't enough.
 Developers often create reusable code and release it as open source.
 Find out where repositarys of extra classes might be found which you can either use in your own projects to save time, or use as a basis for your own custom code.
 Never trust these libraries in the same way you would the official ones, always ensure you understand the code and have a suite of unit tests for it before you use it.
 Make sure libraries will work on the platform before you use them, test them on the actual device.
 Some will be incompatible even though they might work with the base language.

-## Find out how which device API&#8217;s are available
+## Find out how which device API's are available

 Now is the time to specialise.
-Your chosen platform should give you access to a range of device API&#8217;s such as location, SMS, accelerometer etc. Find out which API&#8217;s are available, and how you might use them.
+Your chosen platform should give you access to a range of device API's such as location, SMS, accelerometer etc. Find out which API's are available, and how you might use them.
 Now you have a good understanding of what is possible with the platform.

 ## Look for additional tools